linq2db/linq2db/Doc/articles/general/Managing-data-connection.md

 {
     using (var db = new DataConnection())
     {
-        // no suspension point here, awaitable task will be returned immediately from method
+        // The awaitable task would be returned immediately creating a race condition. return db.GetTable<Person>().ToListAsync();
-        // creating race conditions
-        return db.GetTable<Person>().ToListAsync();
     }
 }

-// query execution will be called on disposed DataConnection var persons = await GetPersons();
+// The query execution would be called on a disposed DataConnection var persons = await GetPersons();
 ```